 The Company designates derivative contracts or non-derivative Financial Assets / Liabilities as hedging

-foreign exchange rates and commodity prices.
-Changes in the fair value of hedging instruments and hedged
+exchange rates and commodity prices.
+Changes in the fair value of hedging instruments and hedged items that

-items that are designated and qualify as fair value hedges are recorded in the Statement of Profit and Loss.
-If
+are designated and qualify as fair value hedges are recorded in the Statement of Profit and Loss.
+If the hedging

-are evaluated regularly by the Board of Directors (the 'Chief Operating Decision Maker' as defined in Ind AS
+evaluated regularly by the Board of Directors (the ‘Chief Operating Decision Maker’ as defined in Ind AS 108 -

-108 - 'Operating Segments'), in deciding how to allocate resources and in assessing performance.
-These
+‘Operating Segments’), in deciding how to allocate resources and in assessing performance.
+These have been

-have been identified taking into account nature of products and services, the differing risks and returns and
+identified taking into account nature of products and services, the differing risks and returns and the internal

-of the segment.
-Revenue and Expenses which relate to enterprise as a whole and are not allocable to a
+the segment.
+Revenue and Expenses which relate to enterprise as a whole and are not allocable to a segment

 Segment Assets and Segment Liabilities represent Assets and Liabilities in respective segments.
 Assets and